audy/lederhosen/readme.md

   --database=taxcollector.udb
 ```

-The optional `--dry-run` parameter outputs the usearch command to standard out.
+The optional `--dry-run` parameter prints the USEARCH command to
-This is useful if you want to run usearch on a cluster.
+standard out.
+Instead of actually running the command.
+This is useful if
+you want to run jobs in parallel and/or on a cluster.

 ```bash
 for reads_file in reads/*.fasta;